Hard drives binned by Kanagawa Prefecture containing personal info sold in online auction | The Japan Times

 A prefectural government official said, “It is extremely regrettable.
 We would like to review our contract with Fujitsu Leasing so that data in hard drives will be deleted through physical destruction.”

-Fujitsu Leasing said it was not able to make any comments on the matter.

-Defense Minister Taro Kono told a press conference Friday that the ministry signed a contract worth about ¥400,000 with Broadlink in fiscal 2018.
+Defense Minister Taro Kono told a news conference Friday that the ministry signed a contract worth about ¥400,000 with Broadlink in fiscal 2018.

 The ministry is trying to figure out whether there was any data breach as well as details of the contract.